20 Website Mistakes That Kill Conversions

 Learn from your mistakes.
 We’ve all heard it.

-But when it comes to a website there are mistakes that you want to avoid from the get-go that affect your bottom line.
+But when it comes to a website, there are mistakes you want to avoid from the start, that affect your bottom line.

 1. Not Planning Website

 Consider the importance of ‘website planning’ to the foundations of your house.
 You wouldn’t want to rush the process and live on rocky foundations!

 Because good website planning:

 Therefore, take the time to do it and 9 steps for planning a new website, from Hallam, is a great starting point.